nxmyoz/nautical-overlay/README.md

 ## signalk-server-node

-signalk-server-node is a NodeJS project and such, it is a beast when it comes to dependencies.
+signalk-server-node is a NodeJS project and as such, it is a beast when it comes to dependencies.
 When `npm install` is done, it says around 600 packages have been installed.

 Also, Gentoo doesn't provide any means of installing a nodejs package via npm at the moment, so to install signalk-server-node via portage requires some sort of trickery - the network-sandbox has to be disabled, in order to allow `npm` to get nodejs packages whil in compile phase.
+This also means, it won't get into portage tree any time soon.

-To do so do:
+To do so, do:

 ```
 mkdir -p /etc/portage/env